BenShutt/C-Playground/Server/README.md

 # Server

 A simple HTTP server written in C.
-The project is built using [Mongoose](https://mongoose.ws) which provides the foundational server implementation.
+The project uses [Mongoose](https://mongoose.ws) for the foundational server implementation.
-It
+Files are uploaded via a HTTP request and written to a local directory.

 ## Usage

-To run the program, install dependencies (only needs to be done once) and run:
+To run the program, install dependencies (only needs to be done once) then run:

 ```bash
 ./scripts/install-mongoose.sh
 ./scripts/run.sh
 ```

+Update the `run.sh` script to point at a different directory.

 ## IP Address